yh-pengtu/FemtoDet/README.md

 1. Download the dataset.
    We mainly train FemtoDet on [Pascal VOC 0712](http://host.robots.ox.ac.uk/pascal/VOC/), you should firstly download the datasets.
 By default, we assume the dataset is stored in ./data/.

+2. Dataset preparation.
+   Then, you can move all images to ./data/voc2coco/jpeg/*, and use our converted coco format [annotation files](https://pan.baidu.com/s/1SLgZd_2cLhLFC54lLM3sHg?pwd=umbz) (umbz).

 # References
 If you find the code useful for your research, please consider citing:
 ```bib